twilight-wizard/nixmentors/Lab5-Storage/Lab5_easy.md

         NAME        STATE     READ WRITE CKSUM
         mypool      ONLINE       0     0     0
           raidz2-0  ONLINE       0     0     0
-            c8t1d0  ONLINE       0     0     0
+            c9t1d0  ONLINE       0     0     0
-            c8t5d0  ONLINE       0     0     0
+            c9t2d0  ONLINE       0     0     0
-            c7t1d0  ONLINE       0     0     0
+            c9t3d0  ONLINE       0     0     0
-            c7t5d0  ONLINE       0     0     0
+            c9t4d0  ONLINE       0     0     0
         logs
-          c10t6d0   ONLINE       0     0     0
+          c9t6d0    ONLINE       0     0     0
         cache
-          c10t2d0   ONLINE       0     0     0
+          c9t5d0    ONLINE       0     0     0

 errors: No known data errors
 ```

 Okay we can see our drives all put together like.
-Our drives `c8t1d0 c8t5d0 c7t1d0 c7t5d0`
+Our drives `c9t1d0 c9t2d0 c9t3d0 c9t4d0`
-became the base for the raidz2. `c10t6d0` is going to be used to manage the logging for the
+became the base for the raidz2. `c9t6d0` is going to be used to manage the logging for the
 pool.
-And Finally `c10t2d0` is going to give us a cache drive to ensure that we have enough
+And Finally `c9t5d0` is going to give us a cache drive to ensure that we have enough
 space to keep track of all crazy stats and references that we need.

 If we look at the pool's listing using `zpool list <PoolName>` we can see how much space we
 are able to use, and such and such and so forth...

 ```
-bunny:~# zpool list mypool
+root@sunosfiler1:~# zpool list mypool
-NAME     SIZE  ALLOC   FREE  CAP  DEDUP  HEALTH  ALTROOT mypool  1.81T   351K  1.81T   0%  1.00x  ONLINE  -
+NAME     SIZE  ALLOC   FREE  CAP  DEDUP  HEALTH  ALTROOT mypool  3.94G   267K  3.94G   0%  1.00x  ONLINE  -
 ```

 ### What!?
 Another sweet example traveling by way of limo!?